KThompso/DogHouseApi/apidocs/api/v1/dogs/get.md

 ## Notes

-* By default the first page of 10 dogs will be returned.
+* By default the first page of ten dogs will be returned.